scheduleonce/developer-center/docs/OnceHub API/reporting-on-booking-activity.md

 ---
 The booking object allows you to retrieve booking data for every booking created or updated in your OnceHub account.

-## The booking object
+## The Booking Object

 The nested data object contains all of the booking information related to the booking lifecycle event, including the following:

 * A booking object with a tracking ID
 * The booking subject, duration, status, creation time, start time, location, and customer time zone
 * Information about related cancellations or rescheduled bookings, when relevant
-* Customer data submitted in the booking form, including name, phone, email, company, time zone, as well as customer guests, note, and custom fields when relevant
+* Visitor data submitted in the booking form, including name, phone, email, company, time zone, as well as additional guests, note, and custom fields when relevant
 * Booking page, master page, and event type data
 * UTM parameters used in the booking process

-## List all bookings
+## List All Bookings

 You can request all bookings by using the GET request **[List all bookings](https://developers.oncehub.com/reference/list-all-bookings#/)**.
 This is usually requested with a [specific data range](https://developers.oncehub.com/docs/business-insights-from-your-booking-data), [booking owner](https://developers.oncehub.com/docs/filtering-your-report-data), or other query parameter in mind, filtered to your specific needs.

-## Get a single booking
+## Get a Single Booking

 If you already have a specific booking ID from past data retrieval and your system requires full, expanded data on a specific booking, you can use the GET request **[Get a single booking](https://developers.oncehub.com/reference/get-a-single-booking)**.

 You will need to indicate the booking ID using the **id** path parameter.

-## Cancel a booking
+## Cancel a Booking

 If you have a specific booking ID from past data retrieval, you can cancel a booking through the API, using a POST request.

 You can also include a cancellation reason using string format, with parameter `cancellation_reason`.
 If you'd like a cancellation email sent, use parameter `send_cancellation_email` in boolean format.
 These are optional parameters.

-## Request a reschedule
+## Request a Reschedule

 If you have a specific booking ID from past data retrieval, you can request the customer reschedule a booking through the API, using a POST request.

 You can also include a cancellation reason using string format, with parameter `reschedule_reason`.
 This is an optional parameter.

-## Set a booking as no-show
+## Set Meetings as No-Show

 If the customer did not attend the meeting, you can mark them as a no-show through a POST request.
 You will need to specify the exact booking ID.

-## Sample booking object
+## Sample Booking Object

 Here you can see a sample booking object, which gives an idea of the information you can receive upon request.